 So upgrades having been, well, upped, we’re back to reporting the news!

 Among the items we’ve been following, of course, is another coming “upgrade” — this to an EMV (chip-and-signature or chip-and-pin) standard for American credit cards, allowing them to match their counterparts in Europe and Asia for a higher bar of security.

-October is supposed to the time when the big switchover happens — and fraud liability moves from banks, to any merchants who haven’t become EMV-ready.
-But Pymnts. come is now reporting that “The Food Marketing Insitute (FMI) — a group which represents thousands of retail food stores and pharmacies — has asked Visa Inc., MasterCard Inc., American Express Co. and Discover Financial Services to delay” that deadline.
+The banks will transfer fraud liability to merchants who have not become EMV-ready.
+But Pymnts.com is now reporting that “The Food Marketing Insitute (FMI) — a group which represents thousands of retail food stores and pharmacies — has asked Visa Inc., MasterCard Inc., American Express Co. and Discover Financial Services to delay” that deadline.

 According to them, “the reality is that the system will not be ready to meet the card networks’ arbitrarily-set mandate for the liability shift in October 2015.”
 So far “representatives for MasterCard and American Express told The Wall Street Journal that they do not intend to change the existing October deadline.”

 Notably Wal-Mart, in the form of executive Mike Cook.
 According to the Daily Finance website, “the new implementations (are) a ‘joke, said Cook, assistant treasurer and senior vice president at the company.
 The problem is banks that enable the chip technology will only require signatures, not the input of a PIN code.”

 “‘Signature is worthless as a form of authentication,’ Cook said during his presentation, as quoted by CNNMoney.
 ‘If you look at the Target and Home Depot breaches … not a single PIN debit card needed to be reissued in those breaches.
 The card number was worthless to the individual thief and fraudsters, because they didn’t know the PIN.’”